JetBrains/Qodana/topics/qodana-js.md

 ```yaml
 bootstrap: yarn install
 ```
 The command will be automatically executed before the analysis.
-You can use the `npm` or `yarn` commands to install dependencies.
+You can use the `pnpm`, `npm` or `yarn` commands to install dependencies.

 #### Enable ESLint